-Annually USC School of Law students are honored for their dedicated commitment to the goals of the Pro Bono Program.
-The criteria and process below explains how these exemplary volunteers are selected.
+Annually USC Law Students are honored for their dedicated commitment to the goals of the Pro Bono Program.
+The criteria and process below explain how these exemplary volunteers are selected.

 Total of 11 Pro Bono volunteers awards

 - 1 Hugh L. Willcox Pro Bono Volunteer of the Year

 Using a Scoring Matrix, current Board members will consider the evidence contained in the Nomination Form, of a nominees meeting each criterion.

 - Involved in either one or more Pro Bono programs.
 Taking into account one-time events and ongoing activities

 - Initiated a new Pro Bono Program project

 - Provided leadership on a Pro Bono Program project

 - Intangible attributes-Examples: expressed interest in the Pro Bono Program; well respected by peers; shows an ability to recruit others; participates in other law school activities.
 Maintains school-life balance

 - Solicit nominations from the entire student body